Tomaz-Vieira/murl/README.md

      },
      port: Some(443),
      path: Utf8PathBuf::from("/some/path"),
-     query: BTreeMap::from([ // query params are just strings.
+     query: ordermap::OrderMap::from([ // query params are just strings.
 Escaping is done automatically ("key with spaces".into(), "val&with&ampersands".into()),
          ("key=with=equals".into(), "val#with#hashtag".into()),
      ]),